Einstore/EinstoreAdmin/README.md

   local          Start against local development API server
 ```

-## Dev Scripts

-In the project directory, you can run:

 #### `yarn start`

-- Dont forget to install dependencies with `yarn install`.
 - You need to provide URL to Einstore API with env variable:

 ```sh